charlietriplett/OpenA11yEngineer/_checklist-web/date-picker.md

     Changes the grid of dates to the previous/next year. home/end: |
     Moves focus to the first/last day of the current week.

+mobile:
+    swipe: |
+        Focus moves through elements, expresses its state
+    doubletap: |
+        Activates the element in focus

+screenreader:
   name:  |
       The purpose of each control is clear
   role:  |
       Buttons identify as buttons,
       dialog identifies itself dialog or modal,
       date grid table may identify itself as table or grid
   group: |
       Launch button indicates it has a popup, days are announced with month and year
   state: |
       Date buttons express state (pressed, disabled/dimmed)

-mobile:
-    swipe: |
-        Focus moves through elements, expresses its state
-    doubletap: |
-        Activates the element in focus
 ---

 ## Developer notes